 Tickets are available both online and in person.
 You’ll get a slight discount by purchasing online.
 There are also combo tickets offered that include a visit to the aquarium with a visit to the Shipwreck Treasure Museum.

-In addition to the Fort Zachary Taylor Historic State Park, there are other public beaches in Key West.
+In addition to the Fort Zachary Taylor Historic State Park, there are other public Florida beaches in Key West.
 These include Dog Beach, Higgs Beach, Rest Beach, Simonton Street Beach, Smathers Beach, and South Beach.

 Smathers Beach is one of the largest and most popular.
 It offers restrooms and shower facilities, as well as free parking and volleyball courts.